-We assembled this German meat and cheese board with some of the most typical German cheeses and cold meats (as a nod to the currently ongoing Oktoberfest:) and a definitive menu item of our Craft Beering Oktoberfest bash.
+We assembled a German meat and cheese board with some of the most typical German cheeses and cold meats (as a nod to the currently ongoing Oktoberfest:) and a definitive menu item of our Craft Beering Oktoberfest bash.

 Both the meats and the cheeses are relatively easy to find across the US.
 We have the proud German heritage of Wisconsin to credit for that.
 As for the craft beer component of the pairing we selected a dramatic in its appearance all German brew – Schwarzbier.
 So much to

 write geek about in this post.
 Prost!
+This post contains affiliate links.

-Let’s dig in.
 This is what we selected for our German meat and cheese board:

 And below, in all its glory is the beer of honor.
 Köstritzer Schwarzbier.